 In response, the momentum linked to the nascent deep-sea mining industry has increased rapidly.
-Activities started in 2001 with various contractors initiating exploration activities and currently 31 contracts are in operation.
+Since 2001 various contractors have been awarded exploration contracts and currently 31 contracts are in operation.
 In this context, a few contractors have tested prototypes to enable polymetallic nodule mining in international waters.
-With several European countries, i.e., Belgium, France, Germany, United Kingdom, and a consortium of former Soviet Union countries, having registered claims with the International Seabed Authority (ISA) to explore mineral resources in the abyss, the question whether deep-sea mining is justified has recently been at the centre of political debate in Europe.
+With several European countries, i.e., Belgium, France, Germany, United Kingdom, and a consortium which includes Bulgaria, the Czech Republic, Poland, and Slovakia having registered claims with the International Seabed Authority (ISA) to explore mineral resources in the abyss, the question whether deep-sea mining is justified has recently been at the centre of political debate in Europe.

 The related societal discourse has intensified, and expectations are forged with the ISA and its 169 members plus the EU finalizing the development of its international regulatory framework governing the exploitation of mineral seabed resources in areas beyond national jurisdiction, the so-called "Mining Code".
 In addition, several countries have started processes towards the exploration of marine mineral deposits within their national jurisdictions.
-This evolution raises important guestions about the ethical and societal implications which go hand in hand with the development of this new industry.
+This evolution raises important questions about the ethical and societal implications which go hand in hand with the development of this new industry.
 These are complemented by questions about the governance and management of deep-sea mining activities.
 With deep-sea mining inevitably causing harm to deep-sea ecosystems, it is crucial that national and international legislation is based on the best available knowledge.